seyyedTahaSadeghi/button/README.md

-for using this project , the first clone it than open index.html file NOTE : don't change this branch. please make a new branch than write your code !!!
+for using this project , the first clone it than open index.html file NOTE : dont send pull request